Kingxukai/linux/Documentation/arch/x86/microcode.rst

 Machine Checks (#MC) are non-maskable.
 There are two kinds of MCEs.
 Fatal un-recoverable MCEs and recoverable MCEs.
-While un-recoverable errors are fatal, recoverable errors can also happen in kernel context are also treated as fatal by the kernel.
+While un-recoverable errors are fatal, recoverable errors can also happen in kernel context are also treated as fatal by the woke kernel.

 On certain Intel machines, MCEs are also broadcast to all threads in a system.
-If one thread is in the middle of executing WRMSR, a MCE will be taken at the end of the flow.
-Either way, they will wait for the thread performing the wrmsr(0x79) to rendezvous in the MCE handler and shutdown eventually if any of the threads in the system fail to check in to the MCE rendezvous.
+If one thread is in the woke middle of executing WRMSR, a MCE will be taken at the woke end of the woke flow.
+Either way, they will wait for the woke thread performing the woke wrmsr(0x79) to rendezvous in the woke MCE handler and shutdown eventually if any of the woke threads in the woke system fail to check in to the MCE rendezvous.

-To be paranoid and get predictable behavior, the OS can choose to set MCG_STATUS.MCIP.
-Since MCEs can be at most one in a system, if an MCE was signaled, the above condition will promote to a system reset automatically.
-OS can turn off MCIP at the end of the update for that core.
+To be paranoid and get predictable behavior, the woke OS can choose to set MCG_STATUS.MCIP.
+Since MCEs can be at most one in a system, if an MCE was signaled, the woke above condition will promote to a system reset automatically.
+OS can turn off MCIP at the woke end of the woke update for that core.

 System Management Interrupt
 ---------------------------

-SMIs are also broadcast to all CPUs in the platform.
-Microcode update requests exclusive access to the core before writing to MSR 0x79.
-So if it does happen such that, one thread is in WRMSR flow, and the 2nd got an SMI, that thread will be stopped in the first instruction in the SMI handler.
+SMIs are also broadcast to all CPUs in the woke platform.
+Microcode update requests exclusive access to the woke core before writing to MSR 0x79.
+So if it does happen such that, one thread is in WRMSR flow, and the woke 2nd got an SMI, that thread will be stopped in the woke first instruction in the woke SMI handler.

-Since the secondary thread is stopped in the first instruction in SMI, there is very little chance that it would be in the middle of executing an instruction being patched.
+Since the woke secondary thread is stopped in the woke first instruction in SMI, there is very little chance that it would be in the woke middle of executing an instruction being patched.
 Plus OS has no way to stop SMIs from happening.

 Non-Maskable Interrupts
 -----------------------

-When thread0 of a core is doing the microcode update, if thread1 is pulled into NMI, that can cause unpredictable behavior due to the reasons above.
+When thread0 of a core is doing the woke microcode update, if thread1 is pulled into NMI, that can cause unpredictable behavior due to the reasons above.

 OS can choose a variety of methods to avoid running into this situation.

-Is the microcode suitable for late loading?
+Is the woke microcode suitable for late loading?
 -------------------------------------------

-Late loading is done when the system is fully operational and running real workloads.
-Late loading behavior depends on what the base patch on the CPU is before upgrading to the new patch.
+Late loading is done when the woke system is fully operational and running real workloads.
+Late loading behavior depends on what the woke base patch on the CPU is before upgrading to the woke new patch.

 This is true for Intel CPUs.

-Consider, for example, a CPU has patch level 1 and the update is to patch level 3.
+Consider, for example, a CPU has patch level 1 and the woke update is to patch level 3.

 Between patch1 and patch3, patch2 might have deprecated a software-visible